AdobeDocs/advertising.en/help/dsp/planner/planner-duplicate.md

 ---
-title: Duplicate a campaign strategy plan
+title: Duplicate a reach plan
-description: Learn how to create a campaign strategy plan using the settings from an existing plan.
+description: Learn how to create a reach plan using the settings from an existing plan.
 feature: DSP Planner
 ---
-# Duplicate a campaign strategy plan
+# Duplicate a reach plan

 *Beta feature*